Rank Insignia Previous Honoree ID Next Honoree ID

 Biography:

-Herman Johnson Selle and Clara Gustava Monson were married in 1921.
+HARRY GAMALIEL MORLAND SELLE was born on 03 Oct 1923 in Halliday, Dunn, North Dakota.
+He was a son of Herman Johnson Selle and Clara Gustava Monson who married in 1921.
+Harry's siblings were; Mildred Jennie, Christina Hannah, Lillian Jewel and Olaf Erling Selle.
 Herman was a farmer who emigrated from Norway through the port of Boston on 20 April 1911.
-Herman served in the US Army during WWI.
+He served in the US Army during WWI.
 Clara emigrated from Norway through the port of NY on 28 July 1920.
-They were the parents of at least five children; Mildred Jennie, Harry Gamaliel Morland, Christina Hannah, Lillian Jewel and Olaf Erling Selle.
 Herman died suddenly on 20 April 1931 in Dunn county, ND.
-Clara married again on 08 Oct 1931 in Wibaux county, MT., John Bertin Selle.
-Clara and John had one child, John Karsten Selle born 3 April 1938 in Lincoln county, SD.
-Clara died in 1938.
+Six months later, Clara married John Bertin Selle on 08 Oct 1931 in Wibaux, Wibaux county, MT.
+Clara and John were the parents of one child, John Karsten Selle born 3 April 1938 in Lincoln county, SD.
+Clara died in May 1938.
+On 17 Jan 1939, John "B" Selle was appointed guardian of the person and estate of Harry Gamaliel Morland Selle so granted in a letter of Guardianship issued by the County Court, Lincoln County, South Dakota.
+Harrison J. Brown, Judge of the County Court of Lincoln County, South Dakota, presiding.
+By 1941, Harry completed the 10th grade in high school in Sioux Falls, SD.
 By 1945, John had moved the family to Washington state.

-On the morning of 4 Jun 1942 Air Groups from USS Yorktown (CV-5), the USS Enterprise (CV-6) and USS Hornet (CV-8) launched to attack the Japanese Striking Force carriers approaching Midway.
-Later that morning enemy Japanese aircraft attacked the USS Yorktown.
-The Yorktown was hit by bombs that caused crew casualties.
+On the morning of 4 Jun 1942 Air Groups from Yorktown, the Enterprise and Hornet launched to attack the Japanese Striking Force carriers approaching Midway.
+Later that morning enemy Japanese aircraft attacked the Yorktown.
+She was hit by bombs that caused crew casualties.
 Another Japanese air attack was mounted against Yorktown early in the afternoon that resulted in torpedo and bomb damage and ship's company casualties yet again.
 Seaman 2/c Selle was probably killed during one of those two attacks.
 He was not listed with any of the Torpedo Squadron Three's flight crews.
-Navy records indicate that he was first reported missing from Yorktown and then declared dead on 5 Jun 1942.
+Navy records indicate that he was first reported missing from Yorktown and then declared dead on 5 Jun 1943.
 His stepfather, John Bertin Selle, applied for a headstone (cenotaph) for Harry in 1959.
 That document says in bold red letters across the top, "Unrecoverable."
 It also states that Harry was on the Yorktown and killed in action on 4 Jun 1942.
 He was (Posthumously) awarded the Purple Heart, American Defense Service Medal, Asiatic-Pacific Campaign Medal with two bronze stars, World War II Victory Medal and possibly eligible for the Combat Action Ribbon.

 This cenotaph was placed in the Black Hills National Cemetery, Sturgis, SD.